Protect Information when using the Internet and Email

 - Delete email and attachments when you no longer need them.

-- Emails containing Restricted Data should be deleted securely.
-See IT Request KB #16804 for more info.
+- Emails containing sensitive information should be deleted securely.
+See IT Request KB0016804 for more info.

 Don’t click on unknown links or attachments in email, texts, social networking sites, or pop-up ads/windows.
 These could compromise your computer or take you to malicious web sites designed to steal information.